denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 The research for this book was enabled by a year-long fellowship at the Berkman Center for Internet and Society.
-Consequent to the research phase, I taught multiple classes on the subject, which helped refine my thinking and provided further raw material.
+Consequent to the research phase, I taught multiple classes on the subject, which helped refine my thinking and provided further notes and primary material.
 As of today, the manuscript stands at roughly 50k words, with three chapters close to completion.
 I am writing actively and plan to have a first draft of the manuscript ready by June-July of 2015.
-I am on leave next academic year and have cleared my schedule to dedicate it to seeing this project through to publication.
+I am on leave next academic year, having cleared my schedule with plans to dedicate it to seeing this project through to publication.